 Prior to a proposed suspension from school for between one and five days by a Building Principal or an acting Principal in the absence of the Building Principal, the student and his/her parent shall be notified, in writing and by telephone, if possible, within 24 hours of the decision to suspend.
 Such written notice shall include a description of the incident(s) resulting in the suspension and shall inform the parent of their right to request an immediate informal conference with the Principal at which the student may present the student's version of the event and ask questions of complaining witnesses.
 Upon such request, an informal conference with the Principal and other parties involved shall be convened as soon as possible.
-The notice shall be in the dominant language or mode of communication used by the parent.
-The informal conference shall be in English with appropriate interpretive services provided as may be necessary or required.
+The notice and informal conference shall be in the dominant language or mode of communication used by the parent.
 If the student's presence in the school poses a continuing danger to persons or property or an ongoing threat of disruption to the academic process, the notice and opportunity for an informal conference shall take place as soon after the suspension as is reasonably practicable.
 If the parent wishes to appeal the short-term suspension, the parent may appeal the suspension determination, in writing, to the Superintendent of Schools within ten days after receipt of the suspension notice.
 The parent may, if he/she disagrees with the Superintendent's determination thereafter, appeal the Superintendent's determination within ten days of receipt of it by written appeal to the Board of Education.